so-fancy/diff-so-fancy/hacking-and-testing.md

 find  ./* test/* test/fixtures/* -maxdepth 0 | entr ./test/bats/bin/bats test
 ```

 When writing assertions, you'll likely want to compare to expected output.
-To grab that reliably, you can use something like `git --no-pager diff | diff-so-fancy > output.txt`
+To grab that reliably, you can use something like `git --no-pager diff | ./diff-so-fancy > output.txt`

 You can lint your scripts via shellcheck, our CI bots will also check.